aysbt/DijetLimitCode/README.txt

    statistics.hh
    stats.cc

-   The src/ subdirectory contains some old limit-setting code and the python/ subdirectory contains scripts that run the code and produce various limit plots.
+   The plots/ subdirectory contains some ROOT plotting macros/scripts and the jobs/ subdirectory contains some Condor job submission scripts.

    To start developing your own code, you can start from the stats.cc file.